Shagshag/prestashop-documentation/CartCore.md

 * Visibility: **public**
 * This property is **static**.
-* This property is defined in classes\Cart.php line 102
+* This property is defined in [classes/Cart.php line 102](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/Cart.php#102)

 ### $webserviceParameters